We are growing! Join Children’s National as we further expand our services to the community.

 Required Licenses and Certifications

-1. Contribute to Magnet re-designation as evidenced by independent updating of professional profile and initiation of council involvement, committees, task forces and /or community outreach.
+1. Contribute to Magnet re-designation as evidenced by independent involvement or leadership in: committees, task forces and/or community outreach.

-3. Communicate to reflect development of plan of care and ability to advocate to meet patients’ needs.
+3. Communication reflects development of plan of care and ability to advocate to meet patients’ needs; makes suggestions for resolution of system issues.

-4. Independently initiate escalation of issues utilizing chain of command.
+4. Role model procedures for escalation of issues; utilize chain of command.

-5. Demonstrate proper use of the currently identified hand off processes.
+5. Demonstrate proper use of identified hand off processes; follow up on inconsistent practice related to handoff.

-6. Demonstrate a collegial and respectful relationship with ancillary staff.
+6. Demonstrate a collegial and respectful relationship with peers, physicians and other departments.

-7. Participate in implementing change and support management decisions.
+7. Take the lead in implementing change and support management decisions.

 8. Role model behavior that reflects empathy, concern and a desire to help others.